MosGeo/EFacies/README.md

 # EFacies: Multiscale electrofacies analysis on borhole data

 A workflow for stochastic electrofacies classification from borehold depth data.
+The code is modularized so that different components can be replaced and modified easily.

 <div align="center">
     <img width=1000 src="https://github.com/MosGeo/Efacies/blob/master/Figures/Main.png" alt="Graph" title="Graph example"</img>